SEOULSPACE

 One of the best ways to truly understand the place you’re visiting is to learn about its history and culture.
 Seoul’s museums help you do just that.
 The best part: many museums in Seoul are free to enter.
 The five national museums in Seoul have no admission fee to see permanent exhibitions.
 You can see art at the National Museum of Modern and Contemporary Art, Korean history at the National Museum of Korea, and Korean culture at the National Folk Museum of Korea.
 Moreover, four out of five national museums are conveniently located around Gyeongbukgung at the center of Seoul.

 When in Seoul, visiting the Han River is a must.
 And the best part is that all Han River parks are free to enter.
-The Han River parks (more than 10!) are great for all types of a recreation like picnicking, biking, and walking.
+The Han River parks (more than 10!) are great for all types of recreation, like picnicking, biking, and walking.

 One of the most famous free activities that you can do at the Han River is watching the Moonlight Rainbow Fountain show.
-Popular on social media, the show is a water and light show that features music from K-Pop artists like BTS and Twice.
+The show is popular on social media; the show is a water and light show featuring music from K-Pop artists like BTS and Twice.
 The show times from July to August are 12:00 p.m., 7:30 p.m., 8:00 p.m., 8:30 p.m., 9:00 p.m., and 9:30 p.m.
 The Banpo Bridge show is a great way to unwind after a long day of exploring Seoul.
+It is a very affordable activity to do in Seoul.

 If you’re looking for a temple off the beaten path, head to Gilsangsa in Seongbuk-dong.
 Gilsangsa was a relatively new temple, being established in 1997.
 Gilsangsa was originally a restaurant donated to Venerable Bupjeong, a Korean Buddhist monk who converted the restaurant into a temple.
 What it lacks in age, it makes up for in natural beauty.